boarding-and-coding/simple_calculator/readme.md

 Enable the Cloud Build API and the Cloud Run API

+Edit Cloud Build Service Account:

-Finally, go to "Cloud Build" > "Settings" here you will see the service account used to run builds.
-Change the Cloud Run Admin role to "Enabled".
+Navigate to "Cloud Build" > "Settings" here you will see the service account used to run builds.
+Remember the email address of that service account.

+Navigate to "IAM & Admin" > "IAM"

+Locate the Cloud Build service account, click the pencil/edit icon next to it to modify its roles.

+Click "Add Another Role".

+Search for and select the "Service Account User" role.

+Click "Add Another Role".

+Search for and select the "Cloud Run Admin" role.

+Save the changes.

 ### 2. Creating a Cloud Build Trigger for Google Cloud Run